AstroCB/BotCore/DOCS.md

 ### convert

-Converts a (NodeJS) facebook-chat-api appstate into a (Python) fb-chat session.
+Converts a (NodeJS) facebook-chat-api appstate into a (Python) fbchat session.
+See the examples/ directory for how this can be used to create an fbchat bot with BotCore.

 #### Parameters